Last updated on November 12th, 2019

 Update your resume with your local Australian address and contact number before uploading it on any of the job portals

 Register on Meetup.com.
 Meetup is a website where people can join communities of their interests and attend related events nearby to them.
 It is a great way to expand your network and also improve your communication skills.
 Plus, no one can deny free food and drinks!

 Activate trial premium subscription for LinkedIn account.
 This way you can enjoy the premium features such as InMail, who viewed your profile, insights about your job application etc.

 Create job alerts on major job portals such as Seek, Indeed.
-This way you don’t have to wade through list of jobs to find the newly advertised one.
+This way you don’t have to wade through the list of jobs to find the newly advertised one.
 Rather, you will get an email alert for new jobs each day.

 Go crazy on job hunting spree.
 Start applying for relevant jobs.

-Sid: Thanks bro.
+Sid: Thanks, bro.
 That is really useful information.
-Looks like I have lot of work carved out for me ahead.
+Looks like I have a lot of work carved out for me ahead.

 Me: You sure have, but don’t worry.
 Do it one step at a time and you shall be fine.
 Let me know if you need any help.
 Have a safe trip!
 See you soon down under.